Dimasa Kingdom: Fall of Dimapur

 Soon after absorbing the Chutia kingdom in 1523-24 Suhungmung, the Ahom king, decided to recover the territory the Ahoms had lost in 1490 to the Dimasa kingdom and sent his commander Kan-Seng in 1526 who advanced up to Marangi.
 In one of these attacks the Dimasa king Khorapha was killed, and Khunkhara, his brother, came to power.
 The two kingdoms made peace and decided to maintain the Dhansiri river as the boundary.
 This peace did not hold and fighting broke out between an advancing Ahom force against a Kachari force arrayed along the Dhansiri—the Kacharis were successful initially, but they suffered a massive loss at Marangi, and again an uneasy stalemate prevailed.
 In 1531 the Ahoms went on the offence and Khunkhara's brother Detcha lost his life attacking the newly erected Ahom fort at Marangi.
 Both the Ahom king and the commander then attacked the Nenguriya fort, and Khunkhara had to flee with his son.
 The Ahoms force under Kan-Seng then reached Dimapur following which Detchung, a son of the earlier king Khorapha, approached Suhungmung at Nenguriya and submitted his claim to the Dimasa throne.
 The Ahoms thereafter claimed the Dimasa king as thapita-sanchita (established and preserved), and the Dimasa kingdom provided support to the Ahom kingdom when it was under the attack of Turbak in 1532/1533, a Turko-Afghan commander from Bengal.

 But when Detchung (also called Dersongpha) tried to throw off the yoke Suhungmung advanced against Detchung captured and killed him, and then advanced on and occupied Dimapur in 1536.
 The Dimasas rulers thereafter abandoned Dimapur.
+The Ahom occupation of Dimapur was nevertheless temporary and did not amount to permanent annexation or settlement of the city or the upper Dhansiri valley.
+Gait describes the Kachari capital as having been “twice occupied”, but states that the Ahoms “never attempted to occupy” the Dhansiri valley, which subsequently reverted largely to forest.
+Permanent Ahom administration was concentrated farther north, in the lower Dhansiri or Marangi frontier, where an official known as the Marangikhowa Gohain was appointed.
+The region remained a contested frontier: following a Kachari incursion into the Ahom territories, Pratap Singha led an expedition through the Kopili and Dhansiri valleys in 1606, but the Kacharis subsequently attacked the Ahom force at Raha and drove out the survivors, prompting the Ahom king to seek conciliation.
+Pratap Singha later settled four hundred Ahom families around Marangi and proposed an embankment along the Kachari boundary, but abandoned the plan after his nobles argued that fixing the frontier might restrict future expansion.